kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 This component is separate from the existing `nfd-topology-updater`.
-The existing updater publishes `NodeResourceTopology` objects that describe node-local resource and NUMA topology. `nfd-network-topology-updater` publishes cluster network fabric topology such as accelerator domains, leaf switches, spine switches, and core switches.
+The existing updater publishes `NodeResourceTopology` objects that describe node-local resource and NUMA topology. `nfd-network-topology-updater` publishes cluster network fabric topology as variable-depth fabric tiers and accelerated domains.

 ## Motivation